danieljprice/phantom/docs/developer-guide/stable.rst

 ================================================

-The master branch of phantom develops rapidly, but if you want to only :doc:`stable versions of phantom <releasenotes>`, the best way is to use the \`stable’ code branch from the git repository. **Nobody has permission** to push directly to the stable branch, it must be updated via pull request, so it **cannot** be inadvertently broken
+The master branch of phantom develops rapidly, but if you want to only :doc:`stable versions of phantom <../releasenotes>`, the best way is to use the \`stable’ code branch from the git repository. **Nobody has permission** to push directly to the stable branch, it must be updated via pull request, so it **cannot** be inadvertently broken